 On Facebook, don’t tag me in photos that don’t have me in them.
 Don’t send me a million Farmville invitations and if I wanted to be in your mafia family I’d have responded to one of the first half dozen invitations.

-On Google Plus, don’t just dig up old stuff we’ve all seen years ago on Twitter or Facebook just to get some quick +1s.
-Try creating or finding something new, ideally something the other platforms don’t do well.
+On Instagram, don’t just dig up old stuff we’ve all seen years ago on Twitter or Facebook just to get some quick likes.
+Try creating or finding new content, ideally something the other platforms don’t do well.
 I’m not even going to mention making sure you actually engage in conversation, because that’s too obvious.
-I will say that you should only share things that will give me something that I’d value, such as expert insights, knowledge or entertainment.
+I will say that you should only share things that will give us something that we’d value, such as expert insights, knowledge or entertainment.

 Avoiding Blog Spam

 Don’t think that just because you write prolifically that you’re Ernest Hemingway.
 Volume does not equal quality.
 Four screens of verbiage looks like spam to me, but so do those bloggers who are Seth Godin wannabes.
 You know who they are, they write five sentences of no more than eight words each and never use pictures.
 It doesn’t matter how long or short posts are, just say something new or interesting.
 I’m sick of reading the same posts over and over, written by different people.
 Push yourself harder, write less frequently if you must, but when you do write, make me glad I read it.

 The Next Step

 The only way to stop looking like spam is to push yourself.
 Push past mediocre, press for good and keep forcing yourself to improve.
 Don’t settle for good enough, that’s what the spammers do.
 They never have the discipline to become great.
 But you do.

 If you want help creating compelling content or learning how to communicate on Twitter, Facebook, and LinkedIn, get in touch with us today.
 We do this for a living and would be delighted to share what we know with you.